RENCI/ctmd-dashboard/README.md

 ### Merging

-We won't commit to master.
-Please make pull requests for any feature, patch, or bugfix branch, tagging existing related issues where appropriate.
+We won't commit directly to the master branch.
+Crate a separate branch for any feature, patch, or bugfix, and submit a pull request, while tagging existing related issues where appropriate.
 When in doubt about creating a feature, patch, or bugfix branch, create an issue to discuss possible paths with the team.

 ## Application Setup